Cognition Envelopes for Bounded Decision Making in Autonomous UAS Operations: Clue Analysis using Foundational Models

 \item{\bf Post-Pipeline Enactment} When a task is assigned to a specific sUAS or to the sUAS pool, the assignee dynamically adapts from its current task to the new task.
 If the decision is made to engage humans, the sUAS continues its current action while a request for further analysis is made to a human operator, via an active Graphical User Interface. \end{itemize}

-While the CAP serves a critical purpose in interpreting clues and dynamically generating meaningful action plans, as previously discussed, its use of foundational models means that it can potentially generate erroneous results, and therefore its decisions need to be checked by a runtime Cognition Envelope.
-In our case example, the Cognition Envelope is comprised of the \psar and the heuristic-based MCE utility.
+While the CAP serves a critical purpose in interpreting clues and dynamically generating meaningful action plans, its use of foundational models means that it can potentially generate erroneous results, and therefore its decisions need to be checked by a runtime Cognition Envelope.
+In our case example, the Cognition Envelope's external semantic validator ($M$) is comprised of the \psar and the heuristic-based MCE utility.